meant-ion/TuringMod/README.md

 	- !commands: prints a list of all commands (excluding this one) to the chatroom.
 Does not say what they do or how to invoke, just the names.

+	- !schedule: returns a schedule for the next week starting the day after the command is called in a readable format

 MOD/STREAMER ONLY COMMANDS: